felipecruz91/k8s-java-keda-rabbitmq/README.md

 * Kubernetes cluster
 * [KEDA installed](https://github.com/kedacore/keda#setup) on the cluster
 * If using Microk8s, enable the storage plugin: ```$ microk8s.enable storage```
+* If you're running Microk8s in a VM in Azure, see this [issue](https://github.com/ubuntu/microk8s/issues/140#issuecomment-431475148).

 ## Setup